zbuzzeo/js-objects/README.md

     - Copy the HTTPS or SSH address on the page.
     - From you DevLeague folder, run the command `$ git clone [SSH or HTTP address]` in your terminal in order to clone this repository into that folder
       (you don't need to type the "$"; this is the command __prompt__, and is used to signify your terminal is ready for commands).
-3. From your terminal, navigate into the js-objects assignment:
+3. From your terminal, navigate into the js-objects assignment and create a new branch:
     - `$ cd js-objects`
+    - git checkout -b branchName
-4. Open the js-objects assignment in sublime and write your code in the `exercises.js` file.
+4. Open the js-objects assignment in your text editor and write your code in the `exercises.js` file.
 5. From your terminal, use __node__ to test your code:
    - `node exercises.js` (don't forget to console.log your work)